rikumomo0407/rikumomo0407/README.md

   <img align="left" height="170px" src="https://github-readme-stats.vercel.app/api/top-langs/?username=rikumomo0407&layout=compact&theme=dracula" />
 </a>
 </p>
-Hi, I'm NITKIT student working mostly with Python, Javascript, Arduino IDE and so on.
+Hi, I'm NITKIT student working mostly with Python, Javascript, Arduino IDE.

 You are free to view the code, but please include my name when using it.